-The NAHS Executive Committee comprises of the President, Chair, Vice Chair (North), Vice Chair (South), Executive Director responsible for Publicity, Social Media and IT, an Executive Director responsible for Membership, an Executive Director without Portfolio and NAHS Secretary.
+The NAHS Executive Committee comprises of the President, Chair, Vice Chair (North), Vice Chair (South), Executive Director responsible for Publicity, Social Media, IT and Membership, an Executive Director responsible for Training, and Standards an Executive Director responsible for Governance and NAHS Secretary.
 The association is also supported by our Treasurer.

 Executive Directors are all volunteers who give up their valuable time to promote the work of NAHS and healthcare security professionalism and drive the association strategy and 5 year plan.
 Further details of the roles and responsibilities of an Executive Director are contained within the NAHS Constitution.